Trexmount Ventures

 • The Makalu Barun National Park trails are accessible and stable

-• Permits under the Nepal mountaineering permits for Baruntse system are more readily available
+• Permits under the Nepal mountaineering permits for the Baruntse system are more readily available

 • Rescue operations and logistics run more smoothly in fair weather